Getting House Construction Started

 Piles, like large tubes are driven down to stable ground and concrete poured into the hollow column and the whole foundation gets topped with a ground beam to build off.

-With digging machinery onsite (Hanlon CASE are leading providers of construction machinery) it is as well to install the underground drainage at this stage.
+With digging machinery onsite (Hanlon Used Commercial Construction Equipment are leading providers of construction machinery) it is as well to install the underground drainage at this stage.
 The levels are vital in laying the drainage system.

 The fall, or gradient of the run ideally is 1:40, but modern plastic pipes can tolerate less, though digging to correct depth for all the system can avoid having to build parts of it up with large amounts of aggregate.